 Experience of Individual Therapy for Addiction in Phoenix

-When you first meet with an individual therapist, they will get some background and history information from you to determine your diagnosis.
+When you first meet with an individual therapist, they will get background and history information from you to determine your diagnosis.
 They may ask about your family, substance use history, mental disorder history, medical conditions, employment, and education, among other questions.
 Together you will identify your goals for individual therapy and develop a comprehensive treatment plan.
 It’s helpful to know what you would like to get out of therapy and what success would look like for you.

-When they first start individual therapy in Phoenix, AZ for alcohol or drug addiction, some people notice that they may feel somewhat worse than before they started.
-This is a very common experience because in therapy you may be discussing challenging experiences and feelings, and this can bring up uncomfortable feelings.
+When they first start individual therapy in Phoenix, AZ, for alcohol or drug addiction, some people notice that they may feel somewhat worse than before they started.
+This is a very common experience because, in therapy, you may be discussing challenging experiences and feelings, and this can bring up uncomfortable feelings.
 But eventually, most people start to feel better and notice a significant improvement.

 Where To Find Individual Treatment in Phoenix

-At Camelback Recovery, we offer individual therapy in both our partial hospitalization program (PHP) and intensive outpatient program (IOP).
+At Camelback Recovery, we offer individual therapy in our partial hospitalization program (PHP) and intensive outpatient program (IOP).
 We also operate four sober living homes for men and women who live in or near Phoenix.

 Camelback recovery is amazing.
 The environment is great and welcoming.
 I highly recommend this place to anybody who is looking to better their life.